ModyQyW/vite-plugin-stylelint/README.md

 - Type: `string`
 - Default: `.stylelintcache`

-Path to a file or directory for the cache location.
+Path to a file or directory for the cache location. `.stylelintcache` is the default cache location of Stylelint.

 ### `include`